timotejroiko/discord.js-light/README.md

 **`returns`** - `Void`

-Uncaches all cached Channels whose last message is older than the supplied time.
+Sweeps all cached Channels whose last message is older than the supplied time.

-* **`lifetime (number)`** - Channel's max last message age in seconds.
+* **`lifetime (number)`** - Channel's last message age in seconds.
 Defaults to 86400 (24 hours).

 ## Notes

-This project is has come a long way and has gone through a lot of testing, however it is still somewhat experimental.
+This project has come a long way and gone through a lot of testing, however it is still somewhat experimental.
 There might be silly bugs or broken features in untested scenarios.
 You are encouraged make your own tests with your specific use cases and post any issues, questions, suggestions, feature requests or contributions you may find.

 You can also find me in [discord](https://discord.gg/BpeedKh) (Tim#2373)